department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance.md

 - The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) is for children and spouses of Servicemembers who died in the line of duty after September 10, 2001.
 [Get more information about the Fry Scholarship](/education/gi-bill/survivors-dependent-assistance/fry-scholarship/).
 - The Survivors' and Dependents' Educational Assistance (DEA) program offers education and training to qualified dependents of Veterans who are permanently and totally disabled due to a service-related condition or who died while on active duty or as a result of a service-related condition.
 [Get more information about the DEA program](/education/gi-bill/survivors-dependent-assistance/dependents-education/).

-You may qualify for both of these programs, but you can use only one of them.
+**Note:** You may qualify for both the Fry Scholarship and the DEA program, but you can use only one of them.
 You’ll have to pick one when you apply.
-Once you make this decision, you can't change your mind.
+Once you've made this decision, you can't switch to the other program.

-**Exception:** As a beneficiary, you can't use the same qualifying event for more than one benefit unless you are a child of a Servicemember who died in the line of duty before August 1, 2011.

 <div class="va-table-overflow">
 <table class="va-table-explanatory">